paldepind/projectdo/README.md

 ### Aliases

-`projectdo` can be configured with shell aliases.
-These work in any shell.
-For
+`projectdo` can be configured with shell aliases in any shell.
+For instance:
-instance:

 ```sh
 alias t='projectdo test'